 Coschedule is a full-serve social media management option that is a WordPress plugin.
 Coschedule is integrated with not only WordPress, but also Google Analytics, Evernote, and Google Docs.
 With Best Time Scheduling, you can post content at optimal times of day for audience engagement, and once you’ve built a social sharing plan you can reuse it.
 If you have gaps in your social schedule, ReQueue will fill them with reposts of your most relevant content.
 The Essential Plan allows one solopreneur to manage blog posts and social campaigns for $40/month.
 The Growth Plan, $60/month, includes 3 users and analytics reports.
 For $300/month, 7 users have access to various workflows and a dedicated Success Manager.
 Established marketing teams can sign up for the Enterprise Plan, at $2,200/month.
 14 users can control absolutely every aspect of their social strategy and reporting, as well as accessing 24/7 support.
 This is the most robust of the options, and it may be too big for your needs, but it may be perfect for a larger business with a lot of content to manage.

 As with any new tool, getting your materials organized the first time may feel like a ton of work, but once you have a smooth workflow in place, you’ll find scheduling your social media posts will free up a ton of time.

-Are you currently using a scheduling tool, or in the market for an upgrade?
+There are a number of other schedulers out there- are you using a scheduling tool, or in the market for an upgrade?
 I’d love to hear what you’re using or looking at using in the comments!